Lost Species: Frequently Asked Questions

 Q. HOW CAN I GET INVOLVED?

 There are lots of ways to get involved!
 We welcome donations to send these expeditions in search of lost species, but there are so many other ways for you to get involved.
 Get out in the field on your own quest and report an observation on our Lost Species iNaturalist page.
-Check out our full list of 2,100+ lost species nominations and let us know if you have any additions or changes.
+Check out our full list of 4,300 lost species and let us know if you have any additions or changes.
 We also work with artists who want to lend their skills to capture the beauty of our world’s lost species.
 Follow the search on Facebook, Twitter and Instagram and then share our stories.
 And be sure to sign up for Your Weekly Wild for all the latest on lost species and more!

 One of the first images of a living Wallace’s giant bee.
 Megachile pluto is the world’s largest bee, which is approximately four times larger than a European honeybee.© Clay Bolt : claybolt.com